 - Because the management of user and session IDs relies on cookies in this mode, it is not suitable for non-web environments: Mobile apps, retail locations, and so on.
 See Experience APIs in Mobile Apps to learn more about getting all the advantages of Experience APIs on mobile apps.

-- One potential caveat when considering the hybrid approach: If your servers are in the EU but your account in Dynamic Yield uses our US-based data center rather than our EU server, API calls you make from your servers will incur the network latency of going over the ocean.
+One potential caveat when considering this approach: If your servers are in the EU but your account in Dynamic Yield uses our US-based data center rather than our EU server, API calls you make from your servers will incur the network latency of going over the ocean.

 This may or may not be an issue for you depending on the use cases in your roadmap and the actual network latency you experience from your servers.